-The study is co-ordinated from the research office in the Mental Health and Wellbeing unit, Warwick Medical School, with Quality Assurance and Statistics from Warwick Clinical Trials Unit.
-The Study Co-ordinator is responsible for the day-to-day co-ordination and the Chief Investigator (CI) for clinical aspects.
-The study is managed by a trial management group (TMG), including work package leaders (i.e. country leads), and supported by MILESTONE research staff.
+The study is sponsored by the University of Warwick and coordinated from the research office in the Mental Health and Wellbeing unit, Warwick Medical School, with Quality Assurance and Statistics from Warwick Clinical Trials Unit.
+The study coordinator is responsible for the day-to-day coordination and the chief investigator (CI) for clinical aspects.
+The study is managed by a trial management group (TMG), including work package leaders (ie, country leads), and supported by MILESTONE research staff.
 The TMG speaks monthly by telephone conference chaired by the CI.
-The study conduct and progress is overseen by the MILESTONE Scientific Clinical and Ethical Advisory Board (SCEAB) comprising five international experts and four Patient and Public Involvement representatives.
-The SCEAB members are invited to the annual general meetings in order to monitor the progress of work, to assess the scientific quality and to give feed-back to the Consortium members, but without a right to vote.
-The SCEAB will also review the main governance and any ethical issues which might require greater attention.
+The study conduct and progress are overseen by the independent MILESTONE Scientific, Clinical and Ethical Advisory Board (SCEAB) comprising five international experts and four patient and public involvement (PPI) representatives.
+The SCEAB members are invited to the annual general meetings in order to monitor the progress of work, to assess the scientific quality and to give feedback to the Consortium members, but without a right to vote.
+The SCEAB will also review the main governance and any ethical issues that might require greater attention.

-MILESTONE has strong Patient and Public Involvement (PPI) embedded throughout the project; young advisors, some with experience of transition in mental health services provided feedback on the protocol and study documents.
-Their ongoing role includes: attending and contributing to project steering committee meetings, designing the intervention leaflet and other promotional materials, and advising on recruitment and the engagement of young people.
-The first five PPI representatives have been from the UK; in the third year service users from other participating countries will be involved.
+MILESTONE has strong PPI embedded throughout the project; young advisors, some with experience of transition in mental health services, provided feedback on the protocol and study documents, and designed the intervention leaflet.
+Their ongoing role includes attending and contributing to project steering committee meetings, developing other promotional materials, and advising on recruitment and the engagement of young people.
+The first five PPI representatives have been from the UK; in the third year, service users from other participating countries will be involved.